morphismtech/squeal/squeal-presentation-2018-09-12.md

                      , lastName :: Text }
 ```

-- You'll note that we didn't use anything from Squeal.
+> _note_ We didn't use anything from Squeal.

-- The model can be entirely separated from the persistence layer.
+> The model can be entirely separated from the persistence layer.

 ---